hyginn/qqid/README.md

 ## 1.1 Random unique identifiers and UUIDs

 Random unique identifiers are great wherever unique identifiers are needed and we have little or no control over who creates them.
 A typical use case might be to manage observations by a loosely knit group of researchers who contribute data to a common project.
-The IDs they use locally should be preserved, so they can find them elsewhere in their notes - but we don't know who the contributers are so we can't provide them with dedicated ranges of identifiers, or they might contribute only intermittently, and administering contributor-specific key prefixes would become a significant effort.
+The IDs they use locally should be preserved, so they can find them elsewhere in their notes - but we don't know who the contributors are so we can't provide them with dedicated ranges of identifiers, or they might contribute only intermittently, and administering contributor-specific key prefixes would become a significant effort.
 However, it must be guaranteed that **every key is unique**.
 Random unique identifiers solve this problem by drawing IDs randomly from a very large space of numbers.
 This means: in theory, two such IDs could collide by chance.
-But in practice, since e.g. a random UUID (**U**niversally **U**nique **ID**) - a popular type of random unique identifiers - is drawn from 2<sup>122</sup> numbers, the chance of observing the same number again is 1 / 5.3e36 - and that is less than winning the 6 of 49 lottery **five times in a row**.
+But in practice, since e.g. a random UUID (Universally Unique ID) - a popular type of random unique identifiers - is drawn from 2<sup>122</sup> numbers, the chance of observing the same number again is 1 / 5.3e36 - and that is less than winning the 6 of 49 lottery **five times in a row**.

 UUIDs are defined in an RFC of the governing body of the Internet - [RFC 4122](https://tools.ietf.org/html/rfc4122) - and they are formatted in a characteristic way from strings of 8-4-4-4-12 hyphen-separated hexadecimal characters.